Light-Assisted Collisions in Tweezer-Trapped Lanthanides

 Figure~\ref{fig:fig4} summarizes our results.
 For each transition, we plot the average number of atoms remaining after irradiation as a function of the light detuning.
-Assuming an initial state of three atoms, we perform simulations both with (solid lines) and without (dashed lines) DDI--and hence LAC.
+Assuming an initial state of three atoms, we perform simulations with and without vertical cooling.
+For the latter case, we also perform simulations without $C_3$ and hence LAC.
 In general, we observe two distinct features: a recoil-heating minimum on the blue-detuned side and a LAC-induced minimum for red detuning.
-Our simulations reveal that the position and relative strength of these features depend strongly on the transition.
+Our simulations reveal that the position and relative strength of these features strongly depend on the transition.
 This dependence arises not only from the linewidth $\Gamma_{\rm L}$ but also from the laser wavelength $\lambda_{\rm L}$~\cite{Gallagher1989eco}, and is further amplified in lanthanides, where the linewidth typically decreases with increasing wavelength~\cite{baier2012master}.
-For the strong blue transition, the two minima overlap, and the dynamics are dominated by recoil heating (a).
+For the strong blue transition, the two minima overlap, and the dynamics are dominated by recoil heating (a), regardless of the presence of a vertical beam.
 As we move to narrower transitions (b–d), the minima become more distinct, with the red line (d) exhibiting the greatest contrast.
+Here, whilst the vertical beam counteracts the recoil heating for the yellow transition (see also~\cite{supmat} for results with our experimental parameters), it is not required for the orange and red ones.
 Notably, this red transition also shows signs of blue-detuned LAC, as evidenced by the difference in minimum depth between the full simulation and the one accounting only for recoil heating.

 In tweezer-based architectures, not only single-atom fidelity is crucial, but also the preparation time~\cite{supmat}, especially for gate-based applications.
 The right panels of Fig.\,\ref{fig:fig4} display the time evolution for each transition, which, as expected, is slower for narrower lines.
 In single-beam experiments, the orange transition---unique to lanthanides and not available in Sr or Yb---strikes a favorable balance between fidelity and speed.
-As demonstrated in our yellow-line experiment (see Fig.\,\ref{fig2: axial cooling}), this performance could be further enhanced using an additional cooling beam (see also~\cite{supmat}).
+As demonstrated in our yellow-line experiment (see Fig.\,\ref{fig:fig3}), this performance could be further enhanced using an additional cooling beam.

 In summary, we have developed and validated a Monte Carlo simulation framework to model the dynamics of erbium atoms trapped in optical tweezers under near-resonant illumination.
 Our approach accurately reproduces experimental observations of single- and two-body processes, including recoil heating and light-assisted collisions, without relying on fitting parameters.
 The simulations identify optimal conditions for single-atom retention and reveal how different optical transitions can be selectively leveraged for efficient preparation.
 In particular, we clearly distinguish the roles of light-assisted collisions and recoil heating, uncovering regimes where these effects are well separated.
 These findings not only deepen our understanding of atom-light interactions in lanthanide tweezer arrays but also establish a powerful theoretical framework for designing next-generation quantum experiments with strongly magnetic atoms.